-Sun Araw kicked off 2011 with the Houston Abstros EP in April, followed by a full-length collaboration with Eternal Tapestry entitled Night Gallery (on Thrill Jockey) in July and his next long-player, Ancient Romans, in August, on his Drag City-distributed Sun Ark label.
+Sun Araw kicked off 2011 with the Houston Abstros EP released by Monofonus Press in April, followed by a full-length collaboration with Eternal Tapestry entitled Night Gallery (on Thrill Jockey) in July and his next long-player, Ancient Romans, in August, on his Drag City-distributed Sun Ark label.
 In 2012, he joined with the like-minded M. Geddes Gengras along with the legendary reggae group the Congos on Icon Give Thank, an entry in the Rvng Intl. label's collaboration series FRKWYS.
-Also in 2012, he issued the first two volumes in his limited-edition cassette-only series Sun Ark Prayer Tapes on his own label, and in September released the full-length Inner Treaty.
+Also in 2012, he issued the first two volumes in his limited-edition cassette-only series Sun Ark Prayer Tapes, and in September released the full-length Inner Treaty.
 Stallones participated in an experimental electronic outfit called Celebrate Music Synthesizer Group, whose self-titled double LP was released in 2013.
 In 2014, Sun Araw returned with Belomancie, an experimental double album, followed in 2015 by another double album, The Gazebo Effect, credited to S. Araw "Trio" XI.
 In 2016, Professional Sunflow, a live double-LP collaboration between Sun Araw and new age pioneer Laraaji, was released by W.25TH, an imprint of reissue label Superior Viaduct. ~ Chris True